OROS: Online Operation and Orchestration of Collaborative Robots using 5G: Introduction

 \section{Introduction}

 Robots have been designed to interact with unknown environments and act on behalf of humans to minimize the risk of accidents or injuries.
-Thanks to their rapid deployment and relatively low cost, ground robots as well as Unmanned Aerial Vehicles (UAVs) have recently emerged as alternatives to address emergency and mission-critical scenarios~\cite{SARDO}~\cite{Public_safety}.
+Thanks to their rapid deployment and relatively low cost, mobile ground robots as well as Unmanned Aerial Vehicles (UAVs) have recently emerged as alternatives to address emergency and mission-critical scenarios~\cite{SARDO}~\cite{Public_safety}.
 Such use-cases drive the evolution of simple remote-controlled robots into moving platforms equipped with dedicated operating systems, advanced computing capabilities and multiple communication modules, to support autonomous navigation and robot control tasks, which can be also aided by Artificial Intelligence (AI) based solutions to perform more accurate decisions thanks to real-time multi-sensor data streams.

-However, a trade-off arises when pursuing higher degrees of robot autonomy.
-Moving robots require sufficient energy to operate in unknown environments throughout their mission.
-While mobility still represents the major cause of battery consumption~\cite{Swanborn2020}, computing and processing of multi-sensor information are increasing their impact on available energy resources.
-At present, most of the real-world learning problems faced by robots can only be tackled by feeding dense data directly to more capable infrastructure and dedicated computing units~\cite{HIRO_NET}.
-Simultaneous localization and mapping (SLAM) and object recognition are only some example of robot applications that may be needed during rescue operations and deployment of first-aid support~\cite{Multi_Robot_SLAM}.
+Simultaneous localization and mapping (SLAM) and object recognition are only some examples of robot applications that may be needed during rescue operations and deployment of first-aid support~\cite{Multi_Robot_SLAM}.
 Most of the modern solutions require the setup of dedicated local networks, e.g., WiFi-based, which limits the applicability of robot technology to only indoor environments~\cite{Past_Present_SLAM}.

-In this context, the next generation of mobile networks (5G) is envisioned as a key-enabler to provide the outdoor wireless communication and enhance the autonomy of robotic applications~\cite{5GvsLTE}.
-The ubiquitous connectivity, high bandwidth and the low latency access provided by the modern mobile technologies, together with the possibility to seamlessly exploit multi-access edge computing platforms (MEC) deployed at the edge of the networks, and cloud computing to host processing and analytic services as virtual or container-based instances, would enable unprecedent levels of flexibility in the deployment of robotic applications which may efficiently off-load computing tasks to the edge and alleviate their energy consumption~\cite{Mission_Critical_Edge}\cite{E2E_Reliability}.
+However, in outdoor environments, the WiFi technology can hardly offer high reliability, availability, and low-latency connectivity requirements of robotic applications.